 The DNS Complaint Process

 BEFORE one calls DNS they should call their landlord or the building's owner about the problem.
-The owner information is available using our Neighborhood Services System.
+The owner information is available using our Land Management System (LMS).
 If the owner is unresponsive, then DNS should be your second call...not the first.
-In emergency cases like no heat or no water, DNS inspectors will try to contact the landlord first by phone.
+In emergency cases like no water, DNS inspectors will try to contact the landlord first by phone.
 If a landlord has not recorded that information or the property is not required to record the owner's contact information with DNS we will have to send an inspector.
 Emergency cases are given the top priority with a response of typically 24 hours or less.
 Less urgent items could be scheduled for an inspection from 2-7 days depending on the season and existing work load.
 Where we can contact the owner, in most cases we attempt to resolve the matter with a phone call to the owner.
 The only real exceptions are in cases where an owner has a history of not complying or the conditions are such that they cannot be corrected within a short period of time (typically significant maintenance issues).

 In order to properly investigate complaints in a timely manner, we need accurate information.
 Most importantly, we need to contact the complainant and the landlord.
 We also need access to the building where the problem is alleged.
 Without this critical information unnecessary delays result as the inspector searches for the needed information or approvals to enter the building.